Open-Source-Chandigarh/Euphoria-Check/README.md

 We appreciate your interest in contributing to **Euphoria-Check**.
 Here's how you can get started:

-0. **Find Issues or Create your Own** We appreciate you solving existing issues in the repository in the isssues tab or to create new
+0. **Find Issues or Create your Own** We appreciate you solving existing issues in the repository in the issues tab or to create new

 1. **Fork the Repository:** Click the "Fork" button at the top of this repository to create a copy in your GitHub account.